Updated September 30, 2025

-Spotlight on CMOS 8.36
+Spotlight on CMOS 8.37

-A kinship name is a name for a family member, whether close or distant.
+A kinship name is a term that refers to a family member, whether close or distant.
 Such names include mom, dad, sister, brother, aunt, uncle, cousin, and so on.

-Whether to capitalize one of these words depends at least partly on the answer to two questions: (a) Does the word refer to a family member? (b) Is the word being used in place of a name or as part of a name?
-If the answer to both a and b is yes, then it’s most often capitalized.
-Otherwise, it depends on some additional factors.
+Whether any of these words should be capitalized will depend at least partly on the answers to two questions: (a) Does the word refer to a family member? (b) Is the word being used either in place of or as part of a person’s name?

 Kinship Names as Names

 Should we tell Mom what we did?
+(Should we tell Rita what we did?)

-What do you mean, Grandpa?
+What do you mean, Grandfather?
+(What do you mean, Reggie?)

 but